Miami Dolphins vs. Indianapolis Colts NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Colts stats and trends

-- Indianapolis has one win against the spread in three games this year.
+- Indianapolis has one win against the spread in three games this season.

-- The Colts have been underdogs by 2 points or more three times this year and covered the spread once.
+- This season, the Colts have just one ATS win in three games as an underdog of 2 points or more.

-- Indianapolis' games this year have hit the over on one of three set point totals (33.3%).
+- Indianapolis' games this year have gone over the point total one time in three opportunities (33.3%).

-- The Colts have three giveaways this season, while the Dolphins have five takeaways.
+- This year the Colts have three turnovers, two fewer than the Dolphins have takeaways (5).

 Home and road insights